Use your iPhone to set up your AirPods

 Listen with your AirPods

 When you take your AirPods out of the case, they're on and ready to use.
 When you put them in your ears, your AirPods automatically play the audio from your device.
 If you take an AirPod out, audio pauses.
 Take them both out and audio stops.
+If you're listening with one AirPod and you take it out, the AirPod pauses.
+If you put it back in your ear within 15 seconds, play resumes automatically.

 AirPods are connected to your iPhone and Apple Watch at the same time.
 Sound automatically switches between them.